-Olivier Salad (салат Оливье) is a Russian Potato Salad is enjoyed at every Russian celebration dinner, especially for Christmas and New Year celebrations.
+Olivier Salad (салат Оливье) is enjoyed at every Russian celebration dinner, especially for Christmas and New Year celebrations.
 It's pronounced olivyeh in Russian, the R is silent.
-Just like many Russian salads like Herring Under a Fur Coat, it takes time to prepare these delicious salads.
+Just like many Russian salads like Herring Under a Fur Coat or Vinegret Beet Salad, it takes time to prepare these delicious salads.

 You'll find versions of Olivier Salad all over the world.
 Popular in Eastern European countries, Poland, Spain, Greece, Turkey, Pakistan, Israel, Iran and even in Latin America!
 It's known as; руска салата, Bramborový Salát, Ensaladilla Rusa, Salada Russa, Rus salatası, Ensalada Rusa.
 The common thread for most of these names is that it translates as Russian Salad.

 Olivier Salad with Ham